-- Nodular Melanoma: This type accounts for about 15% of melanoma, often appears rapidly as a bump on skin.
-It is often black, but it may also be pink or red.
+Nodular melanoma.
+This type accounts for about 15% of melanomas, and it often appears rapidly as a bump on skin.
+It is usually black, but it may also be pink or red.

-- Acral Lentiginous Melanoma: This type develops on palms, soles, or under the nail bed.
+Acral lentiginous melanoma.
+This type develops on the palms of the hands, soles of the feet, or under the nail bed.
 It sometimes occurs on people with darker skin.
 Acral lentiginous melanoma is not related to sun exposure.

 Additional patient evaluation after a diagnosis of melanoma

 After the initial diagnosis of melanoma, you will be referred to a specialist.
-The doctor will take a complete medical history, noting any symptoms or signs, and perform a complete physical examination, including a total skin examination and an examination of regional (draining) lymph nodes.
+The doctor will take a complete medical history, noting any symptoms or signs, and perform a complete physical examination, including a total skin examination and an assessment of regional (draining) lymph nodes (see the Treatment Options section).
 The focus of these examinations is to identify risk factors and signs or symptoms that may indicate melanoma has spread beyond the original site.

 The extent of the initial evaluation is based upon the risk of recurrence associated with the primary (original) melanoma.
-In general, for most low-risk melanomas (such as those less than 1 mm), no further search for metastases or spread is necessary.
-In patients with higher-risk melanoma, more extensive testing (as described below) may be considered.
-Therefore, the extent of the initial evaluation for a patient with newly diagnosed melanoma depends upon on the stage and discussion with the team of doctors.
+In general, for most low-risk melanomas (such as those less than 1 mm thick), no further search for metastases or spread is necessary.
+In patients with higher-risk melanoma, more extensive testing (such as lymph node assessment and the tests described below) may be considered.
+Therefore, the extent of the initial evaluation for a patient with newly diagnosed melanoma depends upon on the stage of melanoma and discussions with the team of doctors.

-Depending on the results of the evaluation, including the pathology report of the primary melanoma tumor, testing may include the following blood tests and/or imaging studies.
+Depending on the results of the evaluation, including the pathology report of the primary melanoma tumor, further testing for high-risk or later-stage melanoma may include the following:

 Ultrasound.
-An ultrasound uses sound waves to create pictures of the internal organs, including collections of lymph nodes (called lymph node basins) and soft tissue.
+An ultrasound uses sound waves to create a picture of the internal organs, including collections of lymph nodes (called lymph node basins) and soft tissue.